 Insurer Consulting Compensation: Marsh receives compensation from some insurers for providing consulting, data analytics or other services.
 The services are designed to improve the product offerings available to our clients, assist insurers in identifying new opportunities, and enhance insurers’ operational efficiency.
 The scope and nature of the services vary by insurer and by geography.

 Compensation for Insurer Administration and Other Services: Marsh operates certain panels, facilities, quota shares, line slips and other placement arrangements with insurers.
-Marsh receives separate compensation relating to the administration and management of these arrangements that is in addition to any other fee or commission earned by Marsh.
+Marsh receives separate compensation relating to the creation, management and operation of these arrangements that is in addition to any other fee or commission earned by Marsh.

 Other Benefits or Compensation: Marsh may, from time to time, participate in insurance company promotional events or employee training and development provided by insurers.
 Sometimes, Marsh is reimbursed by insurers for its costs related to promotional marketing.
 Where legally permitted, Marsh earns interest and other income on premium accounts, as paid to us by the financial institutions where insurance premiums are held prior to remittance to insurers.

 Contractual Arrangements with Insurers

-Marsh has agreements with certain insurers pursuant to which Marsh provides services to them and for which Marsh is compensated.
-Examples include captive management services, claims administration services, claims management software and associated services, mergers and acquisitions due diligence services, managing general agent and managing general underwriter services and insurance brokerage services regarding insurers’ own insurance programs.
+Marsh has agreements with certain insurers pursuant to which Marsh provides services to them and for which Marsh is compensated to the extent permitted by law and regulation in each country in which Marsh operates.
+Examples include captive management services, claims administration services, claims management software and associated services, mergers and acquisitions due diligence services, insurer consulting services, managing general agent and managing general underwriter services and insurance brokerage services regarding insurers’ own insurance programmes.
 Marsh is also party to agreements with insurers that facilitate insurance transactions, including agency agreements, agreements to administer facilities, and agreements to operate internet-based insurance placing facilities.